Showmick119/SamayDashboard/README.md

 ## Research Background

-This project implements the models and methods described in [Large Pre-trained Time-Series Models](https://arxiv.org/abs/2311.11413).
+This project implements and uses the models and methods described in [Large Pre-trained Time-Series Models](https://arxiv.org/abs/2311.11413).
 The LPTM model forms the core of our forecasting capabilities, with other models included primarily for benchmarking and performance comparison.